-This statement is given in respect of the 2020/21 Budget Setting Process for Tonbridge and Malling Borough Council.
+This statement is given in respect of the 2021/22 Budget Setting Process for Tonbridge and Malling Borough Council.
 I acknowledge my responsibility for ensuring the robustness of the estimates and the adequacy of the reserves as part of this process.
 The budget has been prepared within the context of a Medium Term Financial Strategy (MTFS) spanning a ten-year period.

 The MTFS sets out the high level financial objectives the Council wishes to fulfil over the agreed time span.
-This includes achieving a balanced revenue budget by the end of the strategy period and to retain a minimum of £3.0m in the General Revenue Reserve by the end of the strategy period.
+This includes achieving a balanced revenue budget by the end of the strategy period and to retain a minimum of £3.0m in the General Revenue Reserve by the end of the strategy period and not to fall below £2.0m at any time during the 10-year period.
 The MTFS also sets out, based on current financial information, not only the projected budgets for the period, but also the levels of council tax that are projected to be required to meet the Council's spending plans.

-By way of context, since 2010/11 the Council has seen its local government finance settlement (core funding) decrease by some 65% or £4.3m (from £6.6m to £2.3m in 2020/21).
+By way of context, since 2010/11 the Council has seen its local government finance settlement (core funding) decrease by some 65% or £4.3m (from \pounds 6.6m to \pounds 2.3m in 2021/22).